Considering a job at Starbucks?

 Taking the average hourly wage of $15.40 per hour and adding in the extras from tips, a Starbucks barista can expect to make about $16.40 per hour.

-Again, this is highly dependent on the area you live in, and if you’re looking at becoming a barista, I suggest researching the tips for your area ahead of time.
+Again, this is highly dependent on the area you live in, and if you’re considering becoming a barista, I suggest researching the local tips ahead of time.

 Starbucks employee benefits